-We incurred losses of €14.0 million, €17.8 million and €9.5 million (\$10.5 million) for the years ended December 31, 2018 and 2019 and the six months ended June 30, 2020, respectively.
+We incurred losses of \in 14.0 million, \in 17.8 million and \in 17.1 million (\$20.9 million) for the years ended December 31, 2018, 2019 and 2020, respectively.
 Substantially all of our losses have resulted from expenses incurred in connection with our preclinical and clinical programs and other research and development activities and from general and administrative costs associated with our operations.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue to develop our drug candidates, conduct clinical trials and pursue research and development activities.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our shareholders' equity and working capital.